Dani3lSun/apex-app-crappybird/README.md

 - Under App Settings / Substitution Strings: Change the string CRAPPY_HOME to the actual location of the server folder on your webserver.
 - Under App Settings / Substitution Strings: Change the string SOFTWARE_URL to the actual URL of the app.
 For example: https://apex.danielh.de/ords/f?p=&APP_ID.

-Now your are ready to go, and people can use the game and can register on first page!
+Now you are ready to go, and people can use the game and can register on first page!

 ##Source Description

 The following points describe the different components of the source I developed.

 ###Application
 - Name: CrappyBird
 - Files: [../source/apex/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/apex) f300.sql